COVID-19 vs Influenza: How Are These Respiratory Illnesses Similar?

 COVID-19 symptoms show similarities with cold and other seasonal allergies.
 All these diseases usually show symptoms like cough, sore throat, and a runny or stuffy nose.
 In COVID-19, however, dry cough is a symptom that is unlike that of a common cold.

 COVID-19 is caused by SARS-CoV-2 or the coronavirus, while rhinovirus causes the common cold.
 Like influenza, the common cold has a higher transmission rate, unlike COVID-19.
-Another differentiating factor of COVID-19 vs seasonal cold is that symptoms appear in 1 to 3 days in the common cold which are usually harmless.
+Another differentiating factor of COVID-19 vs. seasonal cold is that symptoms appear in 1 to 3 days in the common cold, usually harmless.
 Patients can take a decongestant or do steam inhalation for relief from cold.
 [2,3,4]

-The checklist given below helps understand common symptoms of COVID-19 vs seasonal allergies, COVID-19 vs Influenza, and COVID-19 vs seasonal cold.
+The checklist below helps understand common symptoms of COVID-19 vs. seasonal allergies, COVID-19 vs. Influenza, and COVID-19 vs. seasonal cold.

 It is important to understand the symptoms of COVID-19 and take necessary precautions.
 Also, keep a vigilant eye for similar symptoms of other respiratory illnesses to get checked immediately.
-Also, consider getting the COVID-19 vaccination done for safety.
-Find vaccine availability close to you using Bajaj Finserv Health’s vaccination slot tracker.
+Get the COVID-19 vaccine for your own safety.
+Find vaccine availability close to you using Bajaj Finserv Health’s vaccination slot tracke and you can download cowin certificate online.
 It notifies users with available COVID-19 vaccination slots to make the process smooth and easy.